gugarosa/cmpipe/doc/source/cookbook.rst

 2. Create stage objects
 -----------------------

 Having defined your workers, the next step is to instantiate stage objects.
-With standalone work functions, the stage is created with :mod:`~mpipe.OrderedStage` or :mod:`~mpipe.UnorderedStage`.
+With standalone work functions, the stage is created with :mod:`~cmpipe.OrderedStage` or :mod:`~cmpipe.UnorderedStage`.
 ::

-  stage1 = mpipe.OrderedStage(doSomething, 3)
+  stage1 = cmpipe.OrderedStage(doSomething, 3)

-When using worker classes, create a :mod:`~mpipe.Stage` object instead:
+When using worker classes, create a :mod:`~cmpipe.Stage` object instead:
 ::

-  stage2 = mpipe.Stage(MyWorker, 4)
+  stage2 = cmpipe.Stage(MyWorker, 4)

 In both cases the second argument is the number of processes devoted to the particular stage.